RancidDax/namazu.tools/top.md

 ## Monitors

 {: .everyone }
-> Players should pre-position in the cheatsheet lineup for monitors to quickly find their spots.
+> The party should pre-position in the cheatsheet lineup for monitors to quickly find their spots.

 After ~3 more auto-attacks, Omega will begin to cast **Oversampled Wave Cannon** and point a set of blue monitors either true east or true west.

 3 random players will also be inflicted with **Oversampled Wave Cannon Loading**, putting the same east/west facing monitors on their person.
 Players must position and align themselves such that **each monitor** is only hitting **2 people** at a time.
 If hit by a monitor, a large AOE will explode on the player for high damage and they will be inflicted by **Twice-come Ruin**.

-Misaligning your monitor will result in players either: not being hit by monitor, or hit by 2+ monitors which will result in **doom** being inflicted, resulting in death.
+Misaligning your monitor will result in players either: not being hit by monitor, or hit by 2+ monitors which will result in **doom** being inflicted.

 {: .note }
-> The monitor positions "lock-in" at the very end of the **Oversampled Wave Cannon** cast, allowing monitor players to greed GCDs.
+> The monitor positions "lock-in" as the **Oversampled Wave Cannon** cast **finishes**, allowing monitor players to greed GCDs.

 If solved correctly, Omega will cast it's enrage: **Ion Efflux**.

 ## Phase 4: Blue Screen

 {: .damage }
-> Depending on team comp or damage needs, mDPS LB3 can be sent at the end of P3 or at the start of P4.
+> Depending on team comp or damage needs, DPS LB3 can be sent at the end of P3 or at the start of P4.
 Sending in P4 requires 2 mins to be used during **monitors**.

 This phase is fairly straight forward, with each player taking a protean and then taking two stacks south of the boss.
 This set of mechanics repeats 3 times.
 Just before the 2nd proteans, the party must step in to avoid **Wave Repeater**.
 Similiarly, after the 3rd stack the party must wait, and then step in to avoid another **Wave Repeater**.